XPilot/ByteArray.js/README.md

 **As of 3 April, xByteArray now provides a validation on all reading methods before reading from the byte stream.**

+**As of 4 April, I added a new example for writing a dictionary object.
+You can find it at the bottom of this readme.**

 - Properties
 - Standalone methods
 - Reading methods